Decoding the Stability of Transition-Metal Alloys with Theory-infused Deep Learning

-In this study, we introduce an interpretable deep learning approach—Theory-Infused Neural Network (TinNet)—for predicting the cohesive energy of TMAs by integrating cohesion theory into a graph neural network (GNN) framework.
-Beyond accurate predictions of total cohesive energy, which reflects the overall crystal stability, our model provides insight into the individual contributing factors and intuitive physical parameters that reveal the underlying mechanisms of cohesion.
-This theory-guided approach helps clarify the stability trends of transition metal surfaces across the periodic table.
-Furthermore, by applying TinNet to SAAs, we analyze the relative stability of monomer/dimer and top-/sub-layer configurations—two representative cases of in-plane and out-of-plane symmetry breaking, respectively—each governed by distinct physical effects.
-We propose that TinNet offers a valuable and generalizable tool for the strategic design of stable materials, particularly in catalysis and related fields.
+In this study, we introduce a theory-infused neural network (TinNet) approach for predicting the cohesive energy of TMAs.
+By integrating cohesion theory within a graph neural network (GNN) framework, our model achieves high accuracy while remaining intrinsically interpretable.
+Beyond predicting the overall cohesive energy (which reflects the stability of an atomic structure), TinNet provides a breakdown of the contributions from individual physical factors underpinning the cohesion process.
+This data-driven knowledge clarifies the stability trends observed for transition metals across the periodic table.
+Furthermore, by applying TinNet to SAAs as a case study, we analyze the relative stability of different atomic configurations.
+Specifically, we compare monomer versus dimer guest-atom arrangements relevant to agglomeration stability and surface versus subsurface guest placements related to segregation.
+These two types of atomistic processes are governed by distinct effects, which our model quantifies in terms of localized and delocalized contributions.
+Overall, TinNet offers a powerful and generalizable tool for understanding the stability mechanisms of alloy materials, particularly for applications in catalysis and materials science.